One-Minute Book Reviews

 About This Blog

 One-Minute Book Reviews is an independent blog created by its editor-in-chief, Janice Harayda, an award-winning journalist and critic.
-It consists exclusively of brief reviews of new and classic fiction, nonfiction, and poetry for adults and children.
+It consists of brief reviews of new and classic fiction, nonfiction, and poetry for adults and children.
+One-Minute Book Reviews generally does not cover literary gossip, trends, or news, except for news about major awards or controversies involving books that have been reviewed or may be reviewed on the site.
+It is for people who like to read but dislike hype and review inflation.

-The site does not cover literary news, trends or gossip.
-One-Minute Book is also the home of the Delete Key Awards for the year’s worst writing in books, awarded annually on March 15, and the Totally Unauthorized Reading Group Guides, which offer an alternative to publishers’ reading group guides.
+One-Minute Book is also the home of the Totally Unauthorized Reading Group Guides, which offer an alternative to publishers’ reading group guides.

 The premise of the blog is similar to that of Lily Tomlin’s Ernestine the Telephone Operator: We review everybody “from presidents and kings to the scum of the earth.”
 But it differs from other sites about books in many ways: